 “How can you claim people are prepared without considering pertinent materials they have to help them during an emergency?
 You know that our government is poor… no, not poor, but disaster management is not a priority for our government, and therefore, little is done regarding readiness materials.
 Rescue and evacuation teams are normally slow, and essential survival materials such as food and water are hardly delivered in time by the government.
 So far, the government cannot do everything for its citizens”

 Studies by Spittal et al. (2006) and Nguyen et al. (2006) presented similar findings, which included items like food, water, a fire extinguisher, a torch, a first aid kit, essential medicines, and a battery-powered radio.
 Meanwhile, Dave (2004) listed radio and television as the crucial sources of information relied on by victims during emergencies for updates.
 It can be concluded that household wealth in disaster management materials is an important parameter as it significantly enhances a household’s ability to acquire, deliver, and access information before, during, and after a disaster.
 Also, the materials support essential activities such as search and rescue, protection and survival, minor household fires control, and provision of first aid services.
-Emergency supplies offer immediate support to households while awaiting organized support from response teams.
+Emergency supplies provide immediate support to households while they await organized support from response teams.
 Onuma et al. (2017) emphasize that these supplies instill a sense of security and confidence within families during emergencies.

 Cellular phones were considered the most effective communication and information devices due to their multi-functionality and portability, as they enable access to radio and television services.
 In Tanzania, cellular phones are also more affordable, available, and widely used than televisions and other means.

 Regarding food and water, these items are complementary, essential, and the most immediate requirements for household survival, yet they receive little attention from stakeholders.
-Experience from the 2016 event in Bukoba shows that relief food and water were not offered during and immediately after a quake because responders were occupied with search, rescue, evacuation, and medical care.
+Experience from the 2016 event in Bukoba shows that relief food and water were not or immediately after a quake because responders were occupied with search-and-rescue, evacuation, and medical care.
 The prioritization of household reservation of food and water is underscored by the United Nations and URT (2016), who assert that during an emergency, markets may cease to function temporarily, and government and responders' assistance might be limited for days to months as they are preoccupied with other emergency functions (Becker et al., 2012).

 3.1.1.5 Personal Support Network

-Another critical household preparedness parameter identified in this study is the presence of a reliable communication network, particularly emergency service contacts that might help a household establish effective communication with disaster management stakeholders, especially during emergencies.
-The indicators and sub-indicators associated with the material resource parameter and their relative weights are shown in Table 7.
+Another critical household preparedness parameter identified in this study is the presence of a reliable communication network, particularly emergency service contacts that can help a household develop effective communication with disaster management stakeholders during emergencies.
+The indicators and sub-indicators associated with the material resource parameter, along with their relative weights, are shown in Table 7.

 Table 7: Personal Support Network